manishk-4/manishk-4/README.md

 - 👋 Hi, I’m Ph.D.
 Graduate from IIT Bombay, India.
-Currently, I am a Postdoctoral Researcher at Universite Libre de Bruxelles, Belgium.
+Currently, I am a Postdoctoral Researcher at the Institute of Aerospace Thermodynamics (ITLR), University of Stuttgart, Germany.
-- 👀 I’m interested in Thermal and Fluid dynamics research problems and develop computational models for the same.
+- 👀 I’m interested in Thermal and Fluid dynamics research problems and developing computational models for the same.
-- 🌱 I’m currently learning about machine learning and how it can be used to solve fluid dynamics problems.
-- 💞️ I’m looking to collaborate on projects related thermal and fluids engineering involving application of machine learning.
 - 📫 I can be reached by email: manishk.iitb@gmail.com